 The word reply is written in black and white on a white background.

-Durham, NC – As a clinic that champions care for those facing infertility, Reply Fertility echoes President Donald J. Trump’s call for attention to this growing problem, but urges reconsideration of the President’s singular focus on in vitro fertilization (“IVF”) as the preferred solution.
+Durham, NC – President Donald J. Trump issued the executive order “Expanding Access to In Vitro Fertilization” on February 18, 2025.
+As a clinic that champions care for those facing infertility, Reply Fertility echoes President Trump’s call for attention to this growing problem, however we urge reconsideration of the President’s singular focus on in vitro fertilization (“IVF”) as the preferred solution.

 “Couples struggling with infertility deserve comprehensive evaluation, diagnosis, and restorative treatment to optimize their health and natural reproductive function,” says Reply Fertility founder Deborah Colloton, who herself suffered from infertility.
-“Patients are short-changed when they are raced into assisted reproductive technology such as IVF, which is not health-focused and in fact can be detrimental to the health of moms and babies.”
+“Patients are short-changed when they are raced into assisted reproductive technology such as IVF, which is not focused on restoring health and in fact can be detrimental to the health of moms and babies.”

 RRM is emerging globally as a preferred new treatment solution.
 Compared to IVF, RRM is at least as effective and is: